-In order to begin tutoring for Bar/Bat Mitzvah, each child must have successfully completed four years of Hebrew study, must be attending religious school and must continue in religious school through eighth grade.
+In order to begin tutoring for Bnei Mitzvah, each child must have successfully completed four years of Hebrew study, must be attending Machane TBA (religious school), and is expected to attend Machane TBA through eighth grade.

 Complete details on how Temple Beth Ami will prepare your child to become a Bnei Mitzvah in the final months leading up to their assigned service date can be found here.